 Tides4fishing allows you to make tide predictions for Stornoway (Isle of Lewis) years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first low tide was at 1:40 h and the next low tide at 14:00 h.
-The first high tide was at 7:35 h and the next high tide at 19:55 h.
+In the high tide and low tide chart, we can see that the first high tide was at 5:55 h and the next high tide will be at 18:10 h.
+The only low tide of the day will be at 12:15 h.

-The lunar phase is a Waxing Crescent.
-Today we had 7 hours and 17 minutes of sun.
-The solar transit was at 12:12 h and the length of time the moon will be visible will be 7 hours and 52 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we will have 7 hours and 14 minutes of sun.
+The solar transit will be at 12:12 h and the length of time the moon will be visible will be 15 hours and 5 minutes.

-The tidal coefficient today is 90.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 88 to end the day with a tidal coefficient of 85.
-The tide heights today are 0.9 m, 5.1 m, 1.0 m and 4.8 m.
+The tidal coefficient today is 103.
+With such a hight coefficient we will have big tides and the currents will also be very evident. to end the day with a tidal coefficient of 101.
+The tide heights today are 5.0 m, 0.8 m and 5.1 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Stornoway (Isle of Lewis) which is of 5.5 m and a minimum height of 0.0 m.

 The solunar fishing calendar in Stornoway (Isle of Lewis) tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: